Bigleaf Hydrangea (Hydrangea macrophylla) Care Indoors, Common Problems & Solutions

 Hydrangea Plant, Hydrangea macrophylla

-Bigleaf Hydrangea (Hydrangea macrophylla) problems include leaf drop, yellowing, lack of blooms, pests and diseases among others which are caused by improper care.
-Continue reading, herebelow is a detailed account on these problems and how to fix them.
+Bigleaf Hydrangea (Hydrangea macrophylla) problems are yellowing & leaf drop, lack of blooms, pests and diseases among others.
+Keep reading, herebelow is a detailed account on these problems and how to fix them.

 Pests

-Common pests in Bigleaf Hydrangea are spider mites and aphids which are more likely to attack in hot and dry conditions (low humidity).
-To raise air humidity and discourage pest infestation, set the pot on a wet pebble tray or use a cool mist humidifier.
+Common pests on Bigleaf Hydrangea are spider mites and aphids which are more likely to attack in hot and dry conditions.

 You liked it?
 Share on social media.